What we stand for

 We are aware that complex social challenges demand collaboration between many stakeholders, which is why we seek cooperation with partners from civil society, science, industry, politics, culture and the media.
 We are guided, both internally and externally, by collegiality, appreciation and respect.

-The Körber Foundation is the sole shareholder of Körber AG, and earns further income from its own free assets.
-We take care to ensure strict independence between Körber AG and the Körber Foundation.
-Körber AG does not exercise any influence over the work of the Körber Foundation, and the Körber Foundation does not influence Körber AG’s operational business.
+The Körber-Stiftung is the sole shareholder of Körber AG, and earns further income from its own free assets.
+We take care to ensure strict independence between Körber AG and the Körber-Stiftung.
+Körber AG does not exercise any influence over the work of the Körber-Stiftung, and the Körber-Stiftung does not influence Körber AG’s operational business.